TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 23/Leviticus 23.29.md

 ---

-For whatsoever soul it be that shall not be afflicted in that same day; he shall be cut off from his people.
+For whoever it is who shall not deny himself in that same day; shall be cut off from his people.